-Gifts of materials to the Library that support the university’s curriculum and research needs and enhance the Library’s collections are encouraged and welcomed.
-Inquiries from potential donors should be directed to the Collection Development Coordinator who will facilitate the decision on whether the material should be added to the collection.
+Gifts to the Library of materials that support the university’s curriculum and research needs and enhance the Library’s collections are encouraged and welcomed.
+Inquiries from potential donors should be directed to the Collection Development Coordinator, who will facilitate the decision on whether the material should be added to the collection.
 Decisions will be made in accordance with existing collection development policies.

 The Library reserves the right to refuse any potential gift or donation and is not obliged to return unsolicited materials.
 All gifts and donated material are considered the property of the Library.

-Potential donations that have been determined to be inappropriate for the Library's collections will be referred to the Friends of the Library (FOL) for the Friends Used Book & Media Store, distributed to other libraries, or disposed of in an appropriate manner.
+Potential donations that have been determined to be inappropriate for the Library's collections will be referred to the Friends of the Library (FOL) for the Friends Used Book & Media Store; distributed to other libraries; or disposed of in an appropriate manner.

 It is contrary to University and Library policy to provide a tax evaluation or appraisal of gifts.
-However, the Library can provide verification for the quantity of materials donated and will acknowledge gifts in writing upon request.
+However, the Library can provide verification of the quantity of materials donated and will acknowledge gifts in writing upon request.

 Gifts will be accepted in conformity with current Internal Revenue Service and University regulations.